ldgallery/ldgallery/compiler/ldgallery.1.md

 A gallery source directory contains the gallery items and their sidecar metadata files, optionally grouped inside sub-directories.

-Thumbnails can be associated to items by suffixing their name with "_thumbnail", followed by an image file extension.
+Thumbnails can be associated to items by suffixing their name with "\_thumbnail", followed by an image file extension.
-Directory thumbnails can be placed within their repsective directories themselves, without any prefix.
+Directory thumbnails can be placed within their respective directories themselves, without any prefix.

 An example input gallery directory structure could be as follows: